René Sylvestre

 René Sylvestre (14 September 1962 – 23 June 2021) was a Haitian jurist and lawyer.
-He had served as Chief Justice of the Supreme Court of Haiti from February 2019 until his death.
+He had served as President of the Supreme Court of Haiti from 2019 until his death in 2021.

 Biography

 Sylvestre was born into a working-class family.
 Following his secondary studies in Saint-Marc, he attended university and earned a law degree.
 He devoted a large part of his life towards justice in Haiti.

 From September 1993 to November 1994, Sylvestre was commissioner of the first court of Saint-Marc.
 In 1996, he was appointed judge, the start of a long career in the Haitian judiciary.
 From 12 June 1998 to 12 May 2004, he was Dean of the Court of First Instance of Saint-Marc.
 That year, he was appointed to the Supreme Court.
 On 3 February 2016, he joined the Superior Council of the court.
 On 1 February 2019, he was appointed to succeed Jules Cantave as President of the Supreme Court by President Jovenel Moïse.

 Sylvestre died of COVID-19 at Mirebalais University Hospital on 23 June 2021, at the age of 58.